NegatioN/BattleRiteStats/_characters/jumong.md

       icon: 60a73a3140321ec448f7f97f00a07897
       name: Death Mark
       type: offense
     - color: yellow
       description: Increases duration of Prowl by 0.5 and reduces its cooldown by 3.
-      icon: bcb5bbf5676057e4bb4278f5c20bb865
-      name: Panther
-      type: mobility
-    - color: pink
-      description: Steady Shot inflicts Stun for 0.5.
-      icon: 594fdf8c70a83404da422aa6463e0e03
-      name: Perfect Shot
-      type: control
-    - color: pink
-      description: Bear Trap lays down an additional trap in front of the first one that lasts for 2.5.
-      icon: 6e30eed38d549fa4794a4543bf2b8de2
-      name: Trapper
-      type: control
-    winrate: '38.9'
-  - damage: '7.0'
-    disable: '0.9'
-    energy: '4.0'
-    num: 35
-    protection: '0.6'
-    skills:
-    - color: red
-      description: Increases Rain of Arrows radius by 10.
-It deals 4 bonus damage over the duration.
-      icon: ce1e01246a2a09145a192bb0deeeb400
-      name: Arrow Storm
-      type: offense
-    - color: pink
-      description: Increases Snare factor of Rain of Arrows from 20 to 40.
-      icon: ce1e01246a2a09145a192bb0deeeb400
-      name: Crippling Hail
-      type: control
-    - color: yellow
-      description: Increases duration of Prowl by 0.5 and reduces its cooldown by 3.